Sports Vision Training for Football

 The linebacker relies on much the same vision skills as the quarterback and running-back, just from the opposite side.
 Has to predict what they’re doing in order to intercept the pass or tackle the runner or quarterback.

 All these visual skills, from visual memory, hand-eye coordination and reaction time, can be significantly improved through sports vision training at the Vision & Sensory Integration Institute.
-For an assessment of more information, please give us a call.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+For an assessment of more information, please give us a call.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.